sigma-k-365/txt_news_analysis/README.md

 # About
-This R program analyses the news scripts of heute Express broadcasted at the follwing site from Feb2024 to May2025. https://www.zdf.de/magazine/heute-xpress-movie-100
+This R program analyses the news transcripts of heute Express broadcasted from Feb2024 to May2025 at the follwing site. https://www.zdf.de/magazine/heute-xpress-movie-100

 ## Data input